-This is the first volume in a series: Donatist · Paulician · Bogomil · Cathar · Waldensian · Lollard, with the Anabaptist.
+This is the first volume in a series: Donatist · Paulician · Bogomil · Cathar · Waldensian · Lollard · Anabaptist.
 The Donatist movement is the chronological root of the chain.
 The question that defines this movement — whether the holiness of the minister determines the validity of the sacrament, and whether a Church contaminated by traitors is still the Church — recurs, in various forms, in every movement that follows.

 The Deepest Documentary Problem in This Series: The Donatists were among the most literate and prolific Christian communities of the 4th century.
 They produced bishops, theologians, exegetes, hymnists, and one of the most original biblical scholars of late antiquity in Tyconius.
 Almost none of it survives.
 The works of Donatus the Great — universally acknowledged as the movement's founding intellectual — are entirely lost.
 Parmenian's treatises, Cresconius's polemics, and the majority of Petilian's correspondence exist only in fragments preserved within Augustine's refutations of them.
 The Donatists wrote.
 Their opponents won.
 The library below is built almost entirely from what their enemies preserved — a sharper instance of Inquisitorial Deflection than any in the series, given that the suppression was accomplished by both church council and imperial army, beginning with Constantine in 317 AD and culminating in the edicts of Honorius after 411 AD.